cassidoo/blahg/src/posts/w9-crafter.md

 You can get W-9 Crafter from [cass.run/w9](https://cass.run/w9), and use discount code `BLAHG20` to get 20% off because I like you.
 Generally.
 Currently.
 We're working on our relationship.

 This is my first time ever selling an app that I've made.
-I admit I don't know a lot about pricing, and I haven't shipped something solo like this before.
+I admit I don't know a lot about pricing, and I haven't shipped something solo like this before, so I was pretty nervous to make this go live!
+I chatted with several people who were super helpful in telling me how I should price based on how much time it could save someone, and how much time it saves me on average, how long it took me to build, and also just what they would pay for it.
+I've felt some impostor syndrome asking for... literally anything beyond "free", BUT, I've made sales, so it's good to be uncomfortable!
+You should charge for your work!
+Ahh!

 It's been a cool learning experience making a [Product Hunt listing](https://www.producthunt.com/posts/w-9-crafter), a [small demo video](https://youtu.be/er1KSIZCHdA), and allll the social posts ([Twitter](https://twitter.com/cassidoo/status/1770900985382138291), [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7176671512903528448/), [etc](https://youtu.be/dQw4w9WgXcQ)).

 Thanks for following along!